lnxjedi/gopherbot/DevNotes.md

 - Consider: should configuration loading record all explicit values, with intentional defaults when nothing configured explicitly? (probably yes, instead of always using the zero-values of the type)
+- Re-sign psdemo and powershell lib (needs to be done on Windows)